zincio/apidocs/source/includes/_errors.md

-invalid_security_code | The security code you entered was declined. invalid_shipping_method | The shipping method you selected was not valid. invalid_variant | One of the product variants you provided was not valid. manual_review_required | This order is under manual review by Zinc -- please check back later for the status of this order. max_price_exceeded | The retailers final price exceeds the maximum price. max_quantity_exceeded | You have exceeded the maximum quantity available for a specific product.
+invalid_security_code | The security code you entered was declined. invalid_shipping_method | The shipping method you selected was not valid. invalid_variant | One of the product variants you provided was not valid. item_not_supported | The item is not supported via the buyapi - likely a digital or handmade item manual_review_required | This order is under manual review by Zinc -- please check back later for the status of this order. max_price_exceeded | The retailers final price exceeds the maximum price. max_quantity_exceeded | You have exceeded the maximum quantity available for a specific product.